Víctor Lapeña: Club career

+In May 2025 the Italian champion Famila basket Schio announced Lapena as their new head coach for the next two years.

 National team

+Spain

 Lapeña has worked with the Spanish Basketball Federation as both assistant and head coach in the youth teams and the senior team, winning a total of 14 medals.
 In November 2015 he was the head coach of the senior team for two games.